 7.1 Speaker Placement

 Sound is fifty percent of the entertainment experience.
 Great sound can expand the power of high definition video.
 Speaker placement is essential to the movie watching, game playing, or music listening experience.
-How you hear your sound should not only be heard, but more importantly it should be felt.
-To create the best sound you should familiarize yourself with both the role and position of each speaker, which we have simplified below:
+To create the best sound you should familiarize yourself with the role and position of each speaker.
+For this reason, we offer some insight below:

 - Front Left & Right Speakers (L & R) ROLE: left and right speakers help sound follow action across the TV screen, especially with music, dialogue, and special effects.
 Left and right speakers should be equidistant from both the screen and you.